paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 <a id="section-7307"></a>
 ## § 7307.
 Able seamen—unlimited

-The required service for the endorsement of able seaman—unlimited, qualified for unlimited service on a vessel on any waters, is at least 3 years’ 11 See Temporary Reduction of Lengths of Certain Periods of Service note below. service on deck on board vessels operating at sea or on the Great Lakes.
+The required service for the endorsement of able seaman—unlimited, qualified for unlimited service on a vessel on any waters, is at least 18 months 11 So in original.
+Probably should be “18 months’ ”. service on deck on board vessels operating at sea or on the Great Lakes.

 ### Statutory Notes